lindellk/ai-guiding-principles/README.md

 #### 4. Cognitive offloading core parts of my job/skill set/identity

 For me, this rule means I will not use AI for any part of the writing process (brainstorming, outlining, drafting, revision), for anything that I would like to have pride of authorship over, or that I am representing to others as my work.
 While theoretically there can be ok uses of AI in some of these spaces (e.g., asking AI for other suggestions for structure during the outlining process, or to be a thought-partner in the brainstorming), for me the risk is too high of becoming dependent on it for tasks that (A) are not really its skill set (remember, it cannot actually think) and (B) are my skill set.
-Plus, there is risk of producing AI Slop.

 #### 5. Any uses of AI that haven’t been verified, where accuracy is important